Predatory Lending: What It Is and How to Protect Yourself

 Report the lender

 The first thing you should do is report the lender.
-You can do this by submitting a complaint to both the Better Business Bureau and the Consumer Financial Protection Bureau.
-Additionally, file a complaint with your state’s banking office, which you can also find on the CFPB site.
-If you can prove that the lender deliberately lied to or deceived you about a payday loan, you can report it to the Federal Trade Commission for fraud as well.
+You can do this by submitting a complaint to the Better Business Bureau and the Consumer Financial Protection Bureau.
+Also, file a complaint with your state’s banking office, which you can find on the CFPB site.
+If you can prove that the lender deliberately lied to or deceived you, you can also report it to the Federal Trade Commission (FTC) for fraud.

-Despite what you may think, you hold more power than you know when it comes to these negotiations.
-At the end of the day, the lender wants to recoup as much money as possible from you.
+Despite what you may think, you hold more power than you know.
+The lender wants to recoup as much money as possible from you.
 And this won’t happen if your debt goes to collections or if you file for bankruptcy.
-So if you don’t have the money to repay the loan, inform the lender.
-Begin negotiations at 50% of the outstanding balance of the loan and work towards an agreement from there.
-It’s not always the case but most of the time it’s in their best interest to work with you
+So, if you don’t have the money to repay the loan, inform the lender.
+Begin negotiations at 50% of the loan’s outstanding balance and work towards an agreement from there.
+It’s not always the case, but most of the time, it’s in their best interest to cooperate.

 Consider debt consolidation